STAIRlab/sees/docs/guides/01_starting.md

     the solution procedure.
 Several Recorder objects are created to store what the user wants to examine.

+4.  **Runtime and Numerics**: When working on advanced problems, fine-grained control over details such as the analysis runtime, parallelization, and numeric strategies becomes important.

-3.  **Numeric Strategy** (Optional): when the computational cost of an analysis becomes prohibitive, selecting the right numeric strategy can be important.
+  -  *Numerics*: when the computational cost of an analysis becomes prohibitive, selecting the right numeric strategy can be important.
      Refinements typically consist of choosing an appropriate linear or eigenvalue solver which appropriatly accounts for the structure of a linear system.
      Parallelization may also be considered.